NOAA-OWP/ngen/doc/BMIconventions.md

 BMI modules written in C, Fortran, and C++ *must* be compiled with the exact same header files as those used with ngen itself, and this means the BMI v2.0 header files provided in the CSDMS [`bmi-c`](https://github.com/csdms/bmi-c/blob/e6f9f8a0ab326218831000b4a5571490ebc21ea2/bmi.h), [`bmi-fortran`](https://github.com/csdms/bmi-fortran/blob/e34cd026f57cabd009ef0f662fc672baee66e442/bmi.f90), and [`bmi-cxx`](https://github.com/csdms/bmi-cxx/blob/be631dc510b477b3bc3eb3c8bbecf3d04ec4005c/bmi.hxx) repositories.
 Python models must inherit from the `Bmi` class in the [`bmipy`](https://pypi.org/project/bmipy/2.0/) package.
 Python and C++ classes can be subclasses of the standard BMI interface, but such subclasses must inherit from the standard versions listed here.

-This means among other things that it is not possible to "extend" the BMI interface simply by adding functions to the base interface or header files.
+This means&mdash;among other things&mdash;that it is not possible to "extend" the BMI interface simply by adding functions to the base interface or header files.
 In any case, even with subclassed BMI models in Python and C++ with additional functions, ngen would not call any such additional functions because it does not know that they exist.

 # Time Control